laravel/docs/dusk.md

     $browser->press('Login');

-When submitting forms, many application's disable the form's submission button after it are pressed and then re-enable the button when the form submission's HTTP request is complete.
+When submitting forms, many application's disable the form's submission button after it is pressed and then re-enable the button when the form submission's HTTP request is complete.
 To press a button and wait for the button to be re-enabled, you may use the `pressAndWaitFor` method:

     // Press the button and wait a maximum of 5 seconds for it to be enabled...
     $browser->pressAndWaitFor('Save');